About the Community Grants Programme

 What is the Community Grants Programme?

 The Community Grants Programme (formerly the Community Investment Scheme) is part of NHS Blood and Transplant’s commitment to build support for donation amongst Black, Asian, mixed heritage and minority ethnic communities.

 The programme builds upon the success of the Community Investment Scheme and funds community and faith/beliefs organisations to drive awareness, understanding and behaviour change.
-We know that trusted local organisations can be effective at achieving these goals due to their specialist knowledge, understanding and footprint in the community and we are seeking innovative ideas to support and provide sustainable and scalable investment to.
+We know that trusted local organisations can be effective at achieving these goals due to their specialist knowledge, understanding and footprint in the community and we seek innovative ideas to support and provide sustainable and scalable investment.

 In its latest round of funding the programme broadened its scope to cover a range of health inequalities.